tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 calico-prometheus-operator-6557c5bc57-6l2l8   0/1     Pending   0          7s
 ```

 9. tigera-prometheus operator should be in the Pending STATUS.
-Let's run the following command and check the **Events:** section of the pod.
+Let's run the following command and check the 'Events:' section of the pod.
 As indicated in the Warning message, the pod is not running because two nodes have the taint "node.kubernetes.io/not-ready".
 The reason for this taint is because the CNI plugin is not running in this cluster yet.

 ```
 kubectl describe pods -n tigera-prometheus